Diversity Makes a Difference

 When available, the chart below will include the male to female distribution among Arizona's faculty.

-The ratio of male to female faculty at Arizona is excellent.
+The ratio of male to female faculty at Arizona is above average.

 Excellent Geographic Diversity From Across the U.S.